 Basic Facts About Gray Wolves

-The wolf is the largest member of the canine family.
 Gray wolves range in color from grizzled gray or black to all-white.
 As the ancestor of the domestic dog, the gray wolf resembles German shepherds or malamutes.
-Wolves are making a comeback in the Great Lakes, northern Rockies and Southwestern United States.
+Though they once nearly disappeared from the lower 48 states, today wolves have returned to the Great Lakes, northern Rockies and Southwestern United States.

-Wolves eat ungulates, or large hoofed mammals, like elk, deer, moose and caribou.
-Wolves are also known to eat beaver, rabbits and other small prey.
-Wolves are also scavengers and often eat animals that have died due to other causes like starvation and disease.
+Wolves eat ungulates, or large hoofed mammals, like elk, deer, moose and caribou, as well as beaver, rabbits and other small prey.
+Wolves are also scavengers and often eat animals that have died due to other causes.

 Did You Know?

-Wolves live, travel and hunt in packs of 4-7 animals on average.
-Packs include the mother and father wolves, called the alphas, their pups and several other subordinate or young animals.
-The alpha female and male are the pack leaders that track and hunt prey, choose den sites and establish the pack's territory.
-Wolves develop close relationships and strong social bonds.
-They often demonstrate deep affection for their family and may even sacrifice themselves to protect the family unit.
+Wolves live, travel and hunt in packs of 7 to 8 animals on average.
+Packs include the mother and father wolves (called the alphas), their pups and older offspring.
+The alpha female and male are typically the pack leaders that track and hunt prey, choose den sites and establish the pack's territory.
+Wolves develop strong social bonds within their packs.

 Wolves have a complex communication system ranging from barks and whines to growls and howls.
-While they don't howl at the moon, they do howl more when it's lighter at night, which occurs more often when the moon is full.
+While they don't actually howl at the moon, they are more active at dawn and dusk, and they do howl more when it's lighter at night, which occurs more often when the moon is full.